Border between Austria and Slovakia

 • Bratislava-Petržalka (SVK)

-The border crossing between Angern an der March (AT) and Záhorská Ves (SVK) is crossed by ferry.
-Motorcycles, cars, trucks, trailers and passengers are transported across the Morava, a tributary of the Danube.
-The short crossing is usually significantly cheaper than motorway toll fees.
-However, to make quick progress on motorways and expressways in both countries, a digital vignette is still required.
+The border crossing between Angern an der March (AT) and Záhorská Ves (SVK) is made using a ferry.
+Motorcycles, cars, lorries, trailers, and passengers are transported across the Morava, a tributary of the Danube.
+The short crossing is generally considerably cheaper than motorway toll charges.
+However, a digital vignette is still required to travel freely on motorways and expressways in both countries.

 Austria

-Fees apply for using Austria’s motorway and expressway network in the form of a vignette requirement.
-Accordingly, vehicles up to 3.5 t require a (digital) vignette.
-You can find more information about tolls in Austria in our guide.
-You can conveniently purchase your digital vignette from us online.
+Fees in the form of a vignette requirement apply for the use of the Austrian motorway and expressway network.
+Accordingly, vehicles up to 3.5 t permissible gross weight require a (digital) vignette.
+More information about the toll in Austria can be found in our guide.
+You can purchase your digital vignette conveniently from home with us.

-Please note that for vehicles over 3.5 t permissible maximum gross weight (zGG), the vignette requirement does not apply and instead a distance-based toll must be paid.
-This mileage-based toll is billed using a GO-Box, which must be installed in the vehicle for data collection.
+Please note that for vehicles over 3.5 t permissible gross weight, the vignette requirement does not apply and a distance-based toll must be paid instead.
+This mileage-dependent toll is settled using a GO-Box, which must be installed in the vehicle for data collection.

 Special toll routes

-In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should consider during your trip.
-Their use involves additional fees, regardless of the digital vignette or the distance-based toll.
-Further information about special tolls and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.
+In addition to the vignette requirement and the distance-based toll, there are certain special toll routes in Austria that you should take into account on your journey.
+Additional charges apply for their use, independently of the digital vignette or the distance-based toll.
+Further information about the special toll and a list of all relevant special toll routes can be found in our article on special toll routes in Austria.

 Slovakia